Back to Blog

 • Contract signed but retainer unpaid: immediate payment reminder linking to the retainer invoice

-Tools like HoneyBook, Dubsado, or 17hats handle this natively for photographers — with contract templates, automated reminders, and payment processing built in.
-For photographers who prefer a custom setup, n8n or Make.com can connect DocuSign and Stripe to achieve the same result.
+Studio management platforms built for photographers handle this natively — with contract templates, automated reminders, and payment processing built in.
+For photographers who prefer a custom setup, a dedicated automation engine can connect an e-signature tool and payment processor to achieve the same result.

 Once this system is live, the gap between inquiry and confirmed booking collapses from days to hours — and photographers consistently report that clients appreciate the clear, professional process.